chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 From what I could test, VoiceOver doesn't seem to differentiate normal text from the emphasized text.
 Also, there seems to be no recent studies on the Web for other screen readers like JAWS and NVDA.
 Hence, I am not covering this topic in much details.
 I would appreciate if someone can share studies on this matter, which I can update here.

 Nevertheless, screen readers are continuously improving and our correct use of the tags will only help users eventually.

+Also, it's worth noting that accessibility isn't always about screen readers.
+The visual difference that comes with `strong`/`em` tag is great for increasing reading comprehension and helping with cognitive disabilities like dyslexia.

 ## Summary